ACM-CCS-2026/CfP/cfp.md

 Starting January 1, 2026, ACM will fully transition to Open Access.
 All ACM publications, including those from ACM-sponsored conferences, will be 100% Open Access.
 Authors will have two primary options for publishing Open Access articles with ACM: the ACM Open institutional model or by paying Article Processing Charges (APCs).
 With over 1,800 institutions already part of ACM Open, the majority of ACM-sponsored conference papers will not require APCs from authors or conferences (currently, around 70-75%).

 Authors from institutions not participating in ACM Open will need to pay an APC to publish their papers, unless they qualify for a financial or discretionary waiver.
 To find out whether an APC applies to your article, please consult the list of [participating institutions](https://libraries.acm.org/acmopen/open-participants) in ACM Open and review the [APC Waivers and Discounts Policy](https://www.acm.org/publications/policies/policy-on-open-access-apc-waivers-and-discounts).
-Keep in mind that waivers are rare and are granted based on specific criteria set by ACM.
+Please note that waivers are limited and granted based on specific criteria set by ACM.

 Understanding that this change could present financial challenges, ACM has approved a temporary subsidy for 2026 to ease the transition and allow more time for institutions to join ACM Open.
-The subsidy will offer:
+Thanks to the subsidy, the APC will be as follows:
 + $250 APC for ACM/SIG members
 + $350 for non-members